kentontroy/Cloudera_Spark_k8s_Demo/VALUE.md

 ### Virtual clusters provide isolation and multi-tenancy

-### Propagate dependencies transparently for each one of your jobs
+### Dependencies are propagated transparently across the cluster for each one of your jobs